dradientgescent/Kinetic-Parameter-Estimation/README.md

 ## Results using only Nelder-Mead simplex or only GA

-Results using only Nelder-Mead           |  Results using only GA :-------------------------:|:-------------------------:
+Results using only Nelder-Mead (Better for local search)           |  Results using only GA (Better for global search) :-------------------------:|:-------------------------:
 <img src="./images/NM_only_estimation.png" width="500">  |  <img src="./images/GA_only_estimation.png" width="450">